 - maple extract

-- walnuts
+- nuts

 - baking powder, baking soda, salt

 Scone dough is a relatively wet dough, and that’s a good thing, because it bakes up tender and flaky like a biscuit.
 It contains just enough flour to come together and no more.
-In this recipe I add a heaping cup of walnuts to the processor as I mix up my dough, which results in a lovely flavor and a speckled, nutty interior.
+In this recipe I add a heaping cup of pecans to the processor as I mix up my dough, which results in a lovely flavor and a speckled, nutty interior.

 the secret to maple flavor

 I’ve used three layers of maple to boost the impact: maple syrup, maple sugar, and maple extract.
 Try to find natural maple flavoring if you can.
-Maple sugar can be a little harder to find, and you can substitute brown sugar if you want to.
+Maple sugar can be a little harder to find, and you can substitute regular sugar if you want to.

 Be sure to let the scones cool a bit before you glaze them or it will melt right in.
 You don’t want that.
 You want a thick rich layer on every scone.
 Sprinkle a few chopped nuts over the top and they’ll look irresistible.
-They easily last a few days on the counter… just revive them with exactly 20 seconds in the microwave before you dig in.

 - Make sure your butter is cold, and cut it in pieces before adding it to the flours so it can be evenly dispersed.